 Seaver's Malibu Campus rebranded its epicenter as the Mullins Town Square, which now plays host to annual events such as Reel Stories Film Festival, The Christmas Tree Lighting, and Career Fairs.
 Because of this, Mullins Town Square has become the focal point of student life and the Seaver community.

-Mirroring the external changes with the internal, the University made an concerted effort to call its students, faculty, staff, and supporters to lead beautiful lives of service through curriculum taught and by administrators' leadership, urging all to utilize their resources and excellent education to assist and instruct those who have less.
-While sectors within the Pepperdine community have always been active in public service from the school's very beginning, within the latter half of the last decade the University has framed the role of higher education as the best means to call people to fulfill their greatest potential for creating lives of significance by applying their knowledge to human need.
+Mirroring the external changes with the internal, the University made a concerted effort to call its students, faculty, staff, and supporters to lead beautiful lives of service, urging all to utilize their resources and excellent education to assist and instruct those who have less.
+While sectors within the Pepperdine community have always been active in public service from the school's very beginning, within the latter half of the last decade the University has framed the role of higher education as the best means to call people to create lives of significance by applying their knowledge to human need.

 Looking to the Future (2010s)

 Pepperdine remains distinct and committed to its founder's belief that there must exist an alternative in American higher education that improves the intellect and brings the heart of the student under the influence of Christ.
 Each September on Founder's Day, the entire University community gathers to recall and renew the dedicatory address of George Pepperdine, in which he states the school's raison d'etre:

 "I am endowing this institution to help young men and women to prepare for a life of usefulness in this competitive world and help them build a foundation of Christian character and faith which will survive the storms of life."

 As long as young men and women continue to seek livelihood and spiritual calling in their lives, the mission of Pepperdine University will seek to provide both.